Dependence model¶

 Note that these extensions are only for C/C++, since Fortran supports, natively, array sections.
 Fortran array sections are supported on any dependence clause as well.

-Multidependences is a powerful feature that allow us to define a dynamic number of any kind of dependences.
-From a theoretical point of view, a multidependence consists on two different parts: first, an lvalue expression that contains some references to an identifier (the iterator) that doesn’t exist in the program and second, the definition of that identifier and its range of values.
+Multidependences is a powerful feature that allows defining a dynamic number of any kind of dependences.
+From a theoretical point of view, a multidependence consists of two different parts: first, an lvalue expression that contains some references to an identifier (the iterator) that doesn’t exist in the program and second, the definition of that identifier and its range of values.
 Depending on the base language the syntax is a bit different:

 Additionally, a multidependence may specify the step of the range in the following way: